On this page

 If you do not have an ISO 9001 series certificate, the department expects you to support your claim of having full control over the design, componentry and manufacture of the component or road vehicle by providing:

 - documentation incorporating all of the measures, stages, actions, methodologies, operating instructions and other operating practices and processes that ensure full control over the design, componentry and manufacture.
 Collectively, these form what the department refers to as the full QMS, or

 - a summarised version of the QMS (the department's preferred option for an applicant to upload when submitting an application).
 However, you must still have the full documented measures and operating instructions (QMS) available, as we may request this during the assessment process (after your application has been submitted).

 Vehicle type approval

 As mentioned above, when applying for a vehicle type approval, you need to provide supporting documentation demonstrating the type of control you have indicated.
 This may include a QMS.

-More information on what is expected in a QMS for a vehicle type approval application is available in Appendices 2 and 3 in the Guide to vehicle type approvals and the QMS checklist for vehicle type approvals
+More information on what is expected in a QMS for a vehicle type approval application is available in Appendix 2 of the Guide to vehicle type approvals and the QMS checklist for vehicle type approvals

 Low ATM trailers